 Some of the city’s notable attractions include the Anne Frank House, where Anne Frank lived during her time.
 The famous Van Gogh Museum, which houses the world’s most extensive collection of Van Gogh’s works.
 The Rijksmuseum, which houses several European masterpieces and Efteling, which is a fairytale-themed amusement park.

 It doesn’t take long to visit these attractions, so a weekend should suffice or, if you want to stay longer, there are tons of day trips from Amsterdam you can visit!

 If you’re planning on going on a city trip in Europe, you should check out Dublin, Ireland.
 It was labeled the City of Literature by UNESCO in 2010 due to its impressive written tradition.

 Dublin by itself is a pretty significant city, but it’s quite easy to explore the city center in just a weekend if you wish.
 The transportation system is pretty convenient, and if you want, you can even go around on foot with no problems.

-Some places you shouldn’t miss on this European getaway are the Trinity College, where the Book of Kells is housed, the Little Museum of Dublin, the Irish Parliament as well as the National Museum of Ireland, and the Kilmainham Gaol.
+Some places you shouldn’t miss on this European getaway are the Trinity College, where the Book of Kells is housed, the Little Museum of Dublin, the Irish Parliament as well as the National Museum of Ireland, the castles and the Kilmainham Gaol.

 This makes Dublin one of the best places to go on a city trip in Europe.